ProtoSchool/protoschool.github.io/README.md

 } else if (result === 'bar') {
   return {
     success: 'You did it!',
-    logDesc: 'Check out the data now stored in your IPFS instance:', // A description of the data you're displaying
+    logDesc: 'Check out the current value of `CID`:', // A description of the data you're displaying (a string, which can optionally include markdown formatting)
-    log: ipfsFiles // The data you want the user to see }
+    log: ipfsFiles // The data you want the user to see (a JSON object or a string) }
 } else {
   return { fail: 'Sad but useful message :(' }